Showing posts with label Lived in North Carolina. Show all posts

 One of the few documents that shows Joseph during his lifetime was the 1830 census, and it’s unfortunately sketchy.
 That year, he was listed in St. Charles County, Missouri, which was located on the Mississippi River.5 St. Charles was the western frontier where Daniel Boone had died ten years earlier, but by 1830, the population had grown to over 4,000 settlers.
 Besides Joseph, the household consisted of his wife Esther and daughter Ellen, although the census didn't list them by name.
 During the next two years, two more children were born, then by 1835, the family crossed back to the east side of the Mississippi and settled in Illinois.6

-The record that establishes Joseph in Greene County, Illinois was for a purchase of federal land on December 2, 1837.7 The government sold undeveloped land at a low price, and in this way, Joseph was able to purchase 84.82 acres.
-After the land was paid for in full, a deed was issued dated January 1, 1840.8 While living on this property, Joseph became a father twice more with the youngest child born January 7, 1842.9 By this time, the area had been split off to form a new county named Jersey.
+The record that establishes Joseph in Greene County, Illinois was for a purchase of federal land on December 2, 1837.7 The government sold undeveloped land at a low price, and in this way, Joseph was able to purchase the land for a farm.
+In February 1839, he sold off 42 acres in return for $53.8 After the land he originally bought was paid for in full, a deed was issued dated January 1, 1840 for the remaining 84 acres.9 While living on this property, Joseph became a father twice more with the youngest child born January 7, 1842.10 By this time, the area had been split off to form a new county named Jersey.

 Joseph Luckey land deed (Source: Ancestry.com)

-After the land deed, there is no further record of Joseph.
-His family was listed without him in the 1850 census, where the personal wealth of his widow Esther was shown to be only $100.10 She survived him by many years, and died in 1883.11
+After the land deed, there is no further record of Joseph being alive.
+His family was listed without him in the 1850 census, where the personal wealth of his widow Esther was shown to be only $100.11 There are a pair of deeds showing the sale of Joseph’s homestead in 1864.12 The owners of the land were his six children; the acreage was divided into two parts so that three owners could be named on each document.
+Joseph’s wife Esther survived him by many years, and died in 1883.13

 The speculative family of Joseph Luckey

 In my effort to identify the parents of Joseph Luckey, I noticed there were other people who had the exact same migration from Rowan County to St. Charles County, Missouri in 1829.
-One family was headed by John and Jane Davis, and Jane’s maiden name was Luckey.12 Another was a single man named James McGuire, and his mother’s maiden name was also Luckey.12 By 1835, all ended up in Greene County, Illinois (later called Jersey County) where they lived for the rest of their lives.12
+One family was headed by John and Jane Davis, and Jane’s maiden name was Luckey.14 Another was a single man named James McGuire, and his mother’s maiden name was also Luckey.14 By 1835, all ended up in Greene County, Illinois (later called Jersey County) where they lived for the rest of their lives.14

-Joseph Luckey, Jane Davis and James McGuire were each born in the 1790s, and it seemed unlikely that these three people weren’t closely related.
+Joseph Luckey, Jane Davis and James McGuire were each born in the 1790s, and it seemed likely that these three people were closely related.
 I’m proposing that Joseph and Jane were brother and sister, and that James was their first cousin.
 The significant thing is that James has a traceable pedigree: his mother was the daughter of Samuel Luckey (1733-1804), who was the son of immigrant ancestor Robert Luckey.
-From Samuel’s probate records we can see that he had two sons, Samuel and John,13 either of whom could be the father of Joseph and/or Jane.
+From Samuel’s probate records we can see that he had two sons, Samuel and John,15 either of whom could be the father of Joseph and/or Jane.

 The lack of records still creates a roadblock in definitively proving this.
 But I do feel that Joseph must be a descendant of Robert Luckey, and so I am making that claim.